'Dogged Rangers fight way to place with big boys'

 They had a lot to overcome - the Morelos circus and the pressure PSV applied - but this is a team that is used to winning all or nothing matches, albeit usually at home.
 This time they brought the party on the road.

 A doggedness got them through.
-It was a doggedness we saw an awful lot from them last season, a character that has taken to where they want to be - in with the truly big boys of Europe.
+It was a doggedness we saw an awful lot from them last season, a character that has taken them to where they want to be - in with the truly big boys of Europe.

 PSV will bemoan their finishing, but let them.
 They will be sickened by their wastefulness but Rangers will leave them to their post-mortem.
 They have six wonderful examinations of their own to think about instead.